slsa-framework/slsa/docs/spec/v1.0/terminology.md

 Notes:

--   Go: Uses a significantly different model than any other ecosystem, where the package name is a git repository URL.
-Clients can fetch directly from the git repository, in which case there is no "package".
-But clients usually instead fetch a zip file from a module mirror that proxies the git repository, and consult with a checksum database to detect tampering.
-It is not yet clear which of these constitute the "registry", if either.
+-   Go uses a significantly different distribution model than other ecosystems.
+    In go, the package name is a source repository URL.
+While clients can fetch directly from that URL---in which case there is no "package" or "registry"---they usually fetch a zip file from a *module proxy*.
+The module proxy acts as both a builder (by constructing the package artifact from source) and a registry (by mapping package name to package artifact).
+People trust the module proxy because builds are independently reproducible and a *checksum database* guarantees that all clients receive the same artifact for a given URL.

 ### Verification model